Variational principle

-In science and especially in mathematical studies, a variational principle is one that enables a problem to be solved using calculus of variations, which concerns finding functions that optimize the values of quantities that depend on those functions.
+A variational principle is a mathematical procedure that renders a physical problem solvable by the calculus of variations, which concerns finding functions that optimize the values of quantities that depend on those functions.
 For example, the problem of determining the shape of a hanging chain suspended at both ends—a catenary—can be solved using variational calculus, and in this case, the variational principle is the following: The solution is a function that minimizes the gravitational potential energy of the chain.

-Overview

-Any physical law which can be expressed as a variational principle describes a self-adjoint operator.
-These expressions are also called Hermitian.
-Such an expression describes an invariant under a Hermitian transformation.

 History

+Physics

+The history of the variational principle in classical mechanics started with Maupertuis's principle in the 18th century.

+Math

-Felix Klein's Erlangen program attempted to identify such invariants under a group of transformations.
-In what is referred to in physics as Noether's theorem, the Poincaré group of transformations (what is now called a gauge group) for general relativity defines symmetries under a group of transformations which depend on a variational principle, or action principle.
+Felix Klein's 1872 Erlangen program attempted to identify invariants under a group of transformations.